Museums in Rome

 A unique feature of the Rome Museums: there is a secret passage to the Vatican in the Castel Sant’Angelo

 The Castel Sant’Angelo is a circular fortress on the banks of the Tiber River.
-Built over 2,000 years ago as a mausoleum for Emperor Hadrian, it eventually became the residence of the popes.
+Built more than 2,000 years ago as a mausoleum for Emperor Hadrian, it later became a papal residence.

-What we find particularly exciting is the secret passage to the Vatican, the Passetto di Borgo.
-You are allowed to visit, but not allowed to pass through it – although it would be pretty cool to get into the Vatican that way.
+A special highlight is the secret passage to the Vatican, the Passetto di Borgo.
+You can visit it, but sadly you can’t walk through it – though it would be pretty amazing if you could.

 Admission